“A disciple is not above his teacher, but everyone who is perfectly trained will be like his teacher.” (Luke 6:40 NKJV)

 Jesus’ training was not merely in theory but also in practice.
 Why?

-The Lord Jesus was not a mere speaker, preacher or teacher; He was a demonstrator.
-Therefore, the Lord always ensured that His disciples were around Him while performing supernatural signs or miracles.
-Oftentimes, Jesus engaged or involved His apprentices in performing His miracles (John 2:7-8, 11:15, 39, 44).
+The Lord Jesus was not a mere speaker, preacher, or teacher, but a demonstrator.
+Therefore, the Lord always ensured His disciples were around Him while performing supernatural signs or miracles.
+Jesus often engaged or involved His apprentices in performing His miracles (John 2:7-8, 11:15, 39, 44).

-As a matter of fact, there were many signs that Jesus did, not publicly but privately, not for the benefits of the multitudes but only for the learning of His disciples.
+There were many signs that Jesus did, not publicly but privately, not for the benefit of the multitudes but only for the learning of His disciples.

 John testifies, “And truly Jesus did many other signs in the presence of His disciples, which are not written in this book.”
 (John 20:30 NKJV).

-As Jesus’ apprentices, the early disciples were often put in practical and difficult situations deliberately by the Lord to afford Him the opportunities of revealing Himself increasingly to them, so that they might know Him deeper, and also to test and appraise them (John 6:6).
+As Jesus’ apprentices, the early disciples were often put in practical and difficult situations deliberately by the Lord to allow Him to reveal Himself to them so that they might know Him deeper and test and appraise them (John 6:6).

-One of such situations was when Jesus asked them to provide food in the desert for about five thousand hungry men, besides women and children.
+One such situation was when Jesus asked them to provide food in the desert for about five thousand hungry men, besides women and children.

 15 When it was evening, His disciples came to Him, saying, “This is a deserted place, and the hour is already late.
 Send the multitudes away, that they may go into the villages and buy themselves food.”

-That was indeed a difficult situation beyond the natural abilities or resources of Jesus’ apprentices!
+That was a difficult situation beyond the natural abilities or resources of Jesus’ apprentices!

-Apparently, the Lord Jesus knew they needed such a situation to know Him deeper, so that their faith in Him may grow stronger.
+The Lord Jesus knew they needed such a situation to know Him deeper so their faith in Him may grow stronger.

 21 And they that had eaten were about five thousand men, beside women and children.